-In this Circular, references to the "Company", "we" and "our" refer to Apollo Silver Corp.
-"Common Shares" means common shares without par value in the capital of the Company.
-"Beneficial Shareholders" means shareholders who do not hold Common Shares in their own name and "intermediaries" refers to brokers, investment firms, clearing houses and similar entities that own securities on behalf of Beneficial Shareholders.
-All dollar amounts referenced herein are expressed in Canadian dollars.
+In this Circular, references to: (i) "Company", "we" and "our" refer to Apollo Silver Corp; (ii) "Common Shares" means common shares without par value in the capital of the Company; (iii) "Beneficial Shareholders" means shareholders who do not hold Common Shares in their own name; and (iv) "intermediaries" refers to brokers, investment firms, clearing houses and similar entities that own securities on behalf of Beneficial Shareholders.
+Unless otherwise indicated, all dollar amounts referenced herein are expressed in Canadian dollars.